johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 Firstly, let’s see what the dictionary says about events…

-> "An event is something that happens.
-You can use events to describe all the things that are happening in a particular situation."
+> An event is something that happens.
+You can use events to describe all the things that are happening in a particular situation. — Collins Dictionary

 Let’s get started by thinking about events in software.
 Perhaps it’s a file on a computer.
 But even if it’s printed on paper, it’s a fact of at least one episode or occasion of software development, the process by which it was created.
 Hopefully, it’s also something that actually runs on a computer.